 Reyes Tacandong & Co.
-Certified Public Accountants Citibank Tower 8741 Paseo de Roxas Makati City The scope of services to be rendered by the external auditor as well as the fees to be charged therefor were previously considered and approved by the Board's Audit Committee whose members have relevant background, knowledge, skill and/or experience in the areas of accounting, auditing and finance.
+Certified Public Accountants Citibank Tower 8741 Paseo de Roxas Makati City The scope of services to be rendered by the external auditor as well as the fees to be charged therefor were previously considered and approved by the Board's Audit Committee.